ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ## Other `ibm` Users
 {: #user-management-ibm-users}

 If you run the `\du` command with your `admin` account, you might notice users that are named `ibm`, `ibm-cloud-base-user`, and `ibm-replication`.

 The `ibm-cloud-base-user` is used as a template to manage group roles for other users.
-It is used to manage the users created through the CLI and API as well as enable the integration with the _Service Credentials_ user creation on IBM Cloud.
+It is used to manage the users who are created through the CLI and API as well as enable the integration with the _Service Credentials_ user creation on IBM Cloud.
 A user that is a member of `ibm-cloud-base-user` inherits the create role and create database attributes from `ibm-cloud-base-user`.
 The `ibm-cloud-base-user` is not able to log in.

 The `ibm` account is the only superuser on your deployment.
 A superuser account is not available for you to us.
 This user is an internal administrative account that manages the stability of your deployment.

 ## Users created with `psql`
 {: #user-management-psql}

 You can bypass creating users through IBM Cloud entirely, and create users directly in PostgreSQL with `psql`.
-This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html){: .external}.
-Users/roles created in `psql` have to have all of their privileges set manually, as well as privileges to the objects that they create.
+This allows you to use PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html){: .external}.
+Users/roles created in `psql` must have all of their privileges set manually, as well as privileges to the objects that they create.

 Users that are created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#adding-users-to-_service-credentials_) if you choose.